"Weird Al" Yankovic: Web media

 In 2008, Weird Al joined Michael J. Nelson as a guest on the RiffTrax audio commentary of Jurassic Park.
 On November 10, 2009, Weird Al was a guest "internet scientist" on Rocketboom's "Know Your Meme" video series, in the installment on the topic of Auto-Tune, hosted by Jamie Wilkinson.
 Yankovic later appeared in another Funny or Die short alongside Huey Lewis which parodied the ax murder scene in the film American Psycho, in which Christian Bale's character Patrick Bateman discusses the nature of Lewis's musical work before killing his victim.

+Yankovic performed with his core band for NPR's Tiny Desk Concerts in June 2010, and again with a larger backing band in August 2026.

 For The Nerdist Podcast, Weird Al began hosting a new comedic celebrity interview web series, Face to Face with 'Weird Al' Yankovic, on April 3, 2012.
 The series features Al TV-esque fake interviews with film stars.
 Al has appeared on numerous other webshows, including CollegeHumor, LearningTown, Some Jerk with a Camera, Team Unicorn, and Epic Rap Battles of History appearing as Sir Isaac Newton in a battle against actors portraying Bill Nye, the Science Guy (YouTube star Nice Peter), and Neil deGrasse Tyson (Chali 2na of the group Jurassic 5).

-Yankovic has collobrated with the Gregory Brothers on music videos satirizing American presidential election debates.
-The first music video was released in October 2016, titled "Bad Hombres, Nasty Women," shortly after the third debate between Donald Trump and Hillary Clinton, with Yankovic singing between autotuned snippets from the candidates.
+Yankovic has collaborated with the Gregory Brothers on music videos satirizing American presidential election debates.
+The first music video was released in October 2016, titled "Bad Hombres, Nasty Women", shortly after the third debate between Donald Trump and Hillary Clinton, with Yankovic singing between autotuned snippets from the candidates.
 Yankovic collaborated with the Gregory Brothers on a similar video, titled "We're All Doomed" after the first debate in the 2020 campaign between Trump and Joe Biden.
 In 2024, Yankovic and the Gregory Brothers released "Deja Vu (But Worse)" about the presidential debate in June 2024 between Trump and then-candidate Joe Biden.

 In 2018, Yankovic performed the theme song for the Dropout animated web series Cartoon Hell.